 This module is designed to allow students to undertake a support role in a time critical production environment.
-Students will work in support of both the assigned departmental work and explore the collaborative nature of production through the communication and delivery of a live performance, delivered by a multi-discipline production response.
+Students will work in support of assigned departmental work and explore the collaborative nature of production through the communication and delivery of a live performance.

-Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence basic skill acquisition in the core domains of pre-production, production and post-production roles and responsibilities.
+Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence basic skill acquisition in the core activities of the pre-production, production and post-production periods.

 Guildford School of Acting

 ROXBURGH David (GSA)